amine-belhakimi/SRGAN/README.md

 using stacked frames on top of eachothers instead of enhancing one frame at the time, another solution is to use LSTMs (Long Short Term Momory) recurent neural networks.

 # References
+the code for this projet is based on : [github link](https://github.com/eriklindernoren/PyTorch-GAN/tree/master/implementations/pix2pix)